FDio/vpp/docs/usecases/vpp_testbench/index.rst

   other scripts in this project.
 Intended to be sourced (i.e. not intended to be run directly).
-Some of the helper functions are used at run-time within the containers, while others are intended to be run in the default namespace on the host operating system to help with run-time configuration/bringup of the testbench.
+Some of the helper functions are used at run-time within the containers, while others are intended to be run in the default namespace on the host operating system to help with run-time configuration/bring up of the testbench.
 * ``Dockerfile.vpp_testbench``: used to build the various Docker images used in this project (i.e. so VPP, our test tools, etc.; are all encapsulated within